Kodava people: Origin

-The Hindu Puranas (Kaveri Purana of Skanda Purana) claim that Chandra Varma, (lunar dynasty warrior) and son of Emperor of Matsya Desha, was the ancestor of the Kodavas.
-An ardent devotee of Goddess Mahalakshmi, he had gone on pilgrimage to several holy places all over India.
+The Hindu Puranas (Kaveri Purana of Skanda Purana) claim that Chandra Varma, a lunar dynasty warrior and son of Emperor of Matsya Desha, was the ancestor of the Kodavas.
+An ardent devotee of Goddess Parvati, he had gone on pilgrimage to several holy places all over India.
 Chandra Varma had a privy army who escorted him on his campaigns until he came into Kodagu(Coorg).
 Coorg, the source of the River Kaveri, was uninhabited jungle land when he arrived to settle here.
 Thereafter he became the first Raja of the Coorg principality.
 He had 11 sons, the eldest among them was Devakantha who later succeeded him as Raja.
 They were married to the daughters of the Raja of Vidarbha.